-The Puppet tools, new in After Effects CS3, let you pull, push, stretch, twist, and otherwise distort objects in a composition.
-There are four Puppet tools: you use three of the tools to place pins that determine how and where distortion occurs; the remaining tool makes it easier to record the pins' animation.
+The Puppet tools let you pull, push, stretch, twist, and otherwise distort objects in a composition.
+There are four Puppet tools: You use three of the tools to place pins that determine how and where distortion occurs; the remaining tool makes it easier to record the pins' animation.

 In Lesson 8, students use the Puppet tools to animate a character slipping on a banana peel.
-These notes give you additional information about the Puppet tools and other distortion effects in After Effects CS3.
+These notes give you additional information about the Puppet tools and other distortion effects.